Pet insurance FAQs

 Basic

-Help paying vet bills for accidents and short-term illnesses, but not for ongoing treatment.
+Help paying vet bills for accidents and short-term illnesses, but not ongoing treatment.

-When you reach the vet fee limit or have had 12 months of treatment, you’ll no longer get help paying vet bills for that accident or illness.
+After reaching your vet fee limit or 12 months of treatment, you'll no longer get help paying vet bills for that accident or illness.

 Classic

-Help paying vet bills for short-term and ongoing treatment until the vet fee limit is used up for that accident or illness.
+Help paying vet bills for treatment until you reach the vet fee limit for that accident or illness.
+Both short-term and ongoing treatment is included.

 Once the vet fee limit is used up, you will no longer get help paying vet bills for that accident or illness.